smucclaw/complaw/README.md

 - IRC
 - reddit

-Or rather, it will, once we get that set up.
+Or rather, it will, once we're more set up.

 ## Code of Conduct